Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

-of matrices with entries polynomial in $x^{(k)}_{ij}$, $1\leq i,j\leq n$, $1\leq k \leq m$. \end{Def} \begin{remark} The algebra of generic matrices is a basic object in the study of the polynomial identities and invariants of $n \times n$ matrices.
-Various aspects of the framework can be found in \cite{ALB, BBRY} and \cite{Schof}.
-The connection with the Jacobian conjecture is due to Yagzhev \cite{Yag1, Yag2}.
-In \cite{Di, DiLev}, the free associative analog of the Jacobian conjecture was studied, and a criterion was formulated and proved. \end{remark}
+of matrices with polynomial entries in $x^{(k)}_{ij}$, $1\leq i,j\leq m$, $1\leq k \leq n$. \end{Def} \begin{remark} The algebra $\mathbb{K}\langle Y_1, \dots, Y_n\rangle_m$ is a basic object in the study of the polynomial identities and the invariants of the generic $m \times m$ matrices, which has been extensively utilized by Amitsur in \cite[\S~1.8]{BKR}.
+There is a canonical surjection from the free algebra $F_n=\mathbb{K}\langle z_1,\ldots, z_n\rangle$ to $\mathbb{K}\langle Y_1,\dots,Y_n\rangle_m$, that sends the generator $z_i$ to $Y_i$.
+For an infinite field $\mathbb{K}$, the kernel of this map is the $T$-ideal $I_m$ of the polynomial identities satisfied by the matrix algebra $M_m(\mathbb{K})$, as stated in \cite[Remark~1.8.12]{BKR}.
+These polynomial identities have a constant term 0.
+Additional related results can be found elsewhere (cf. for instance \cite{ALB, BBRY,Schof}).
+The connection between this topic and the Jacobian Conjecture was established by Yagzhev \cite{Yag1, Yag2}.
+Furthermore, the free associative analog of the Jacobian Conjecture has been studied in \cite{Di, DiLev}, where a relevant criterion was formulated and proved. \end{remark}

-Let $h$ be an endomorphism of the free associative algebra $F_n$ (over $n$ generators), and let $I_n$ be the $T$-ideal of the algebra of generic matrices of order $n$.
-Then we have $h(I_n)\subseteq I_n$ for all $n$ by definition of $I_n$.
-Hence $h$ induces an endomorphism $h_{I_n}$ of $F_n$ modulo $I_n$.
-If $h$ is invertible, then $h_{I_n}$ is invertible, but the converse is not true.
-For proof cf. \cite{BBRY}.
+Let $h$ be an endomorphism of the free associative algebra $F_n$ (over $n$ generators).
+Then since $I_m$ is a $T$-ideal, then we have $h(I_m)\subseteq I_m$ for all $m$.
+Hence $h$ induces an endomorphism $h_{I_m}$ of $F_n/ I_m$.
+If $h$ is invertible, then $h_{I_m}$ is invertible, but the converse need not be true.